-If you have been thinking of how to find the magnitude of a force vector, you need to use the components together with Pythagoras theorem.
+If you have been thinking of how to find the magnitude of a force vector, you need to use the components together with Pythagoras theorem, creating a magnitude formula in physics.
 Here, you need to think of Y coordinate as the height of a triangle and X coordinate as the force.
 Then, the hypotenuse becomes the resultant force from X and Y. Here is a demonstration:

 If a force, call it 4 Newtons (N) moving in X-direction and 3 N in Y-direction, the Pythagoras theorem can help you to calculate the magnitude.
 You can express it using the equation below: (with x for the x-coordinate and y for the y-coordinate).

 To put it differently, the resultant force is the sum of x2 and y2.
 Here is how to work it out in your problems.

 = √(16 + 9) N= √25 N = 5 N

 Therefore, the magnitude of this force is 5 N.

 At this point, one might ask: “What is the formula of finding the resultant vector when you have three component forces.
 You will still use the same equation but add another component, Z coordinate.
 This means you will have Y force, X forces, and Z coordinate.
 Therefore, here is the formula to use:

 The Resultant Magnitude Of Two Or More Vectors

 If you have several forces acting on an object, you need first to calculate the resultant vector.
 That is pretty straightforward.
 The secret is ensuring that you add the corresponding X and Y components.
 Here is a demonstration that should help you solve your physics homework.